-Nonetheless, when the company does not have a high level of market capitalisation or in the event that it is a high cap company with one shareholder or a group acting in a coordinated fashion who together control more than 30% of the company's equity, the number of independent directors represents at least one third of the total number of directors.
-Complies [X] Explanation [] 18.
+cap c Nonetheless, when the company does not have a high level of market capitalisation or in the event that it is a high cap company with one shareholder or a group acting in a coordinated fashion who together control more than 30% of the company's equity, the number of independent directors represents at least one third of the total number of directors.
+Complies [ X ] Explanation [ ] 18.
 That webs companies publish and update the following information regarding directors on the company site: a) Professional profile and biography. b) Any other Boards to which the director belongs, regardless of whether the companies are listed, as well as any other remunerated activities engaged in, regardless of type. c) Category of directorship, indicating, in the case of individuals who represent significant shareholders, the shareholder that they represent or to which they are connected. d) The date of their first appointment as a director of the company's Board of Directors, and any subsequent re-election. e) The shares and options they own.
-Complies [X] Complies partially [] Explanation [] 19. reaso is les mem the Annual Corporate Governance Report, after verification by the appointments committee, explains the cons for the appointment of proprietary directors at the proposal of the shareholders whose equity interest is than 3%.
-It should also explain, where applicable, why formal requests from shareholders for on the Board meeting were not honoured, when their equity interest is equal to or exceeds that the shareholders whose proposal for proprietary directors was honoured.
-Complies [] Complies partially [] Explanation [] Not applicable [X] 20. share fashi proprietary directors representing significant shareholders must resign from the Board if the eholder they represent disposes of its entire equity interest.
-They should also resign, in a proportional on, in the event that said shareholder reduces its percentage interest to a level that requires a decrease e number of proprietary directors representing this shareholder.
-Complies [X] Complies partially [] Explanation [] Not applicable [] Complies [A] Complies partially [] Explanation [] Not applicable []
+Complies [ X ] Complies partially [ ] Explanation [ ] 19.
+That the Annual Corporate Governance Report, after verification by the appointments committee, explains the reasons for the appointment of proprietary directors at the proposal of the shareholders whose equity interest is less than 3%.
+It should also explain, where applicable, why formal requests from shareholders for membership on the Board meeting were not honoured, when their equity interest is equal to or exceeds that of other shareholders whose proposal for proprietary directors was honoured.
+Complies [ ] Complies partially [ ] Explanation [ ] Not applicable [ X ] 20.
+That proprietary directors representing significant shareholders must resign from the Board if the shareholder they represent disposes of its entire equity interest.
+They should also resign, in a proportional fashion, in the event that said shareholder reduces its percentage interest to a level that requires a decrease in the number of proprietary directors representing this shareholder.
+Complies [ X ] Complies partially [ ] Explanation [ ] Not applicable [ ]